noahnewberger/Bikeshare-DC/DIRECTORY.md

 ├── database           <- Scripts to build the final database to be used for Machine Learning │                         and Exploratory Plots
 │
-├── data_dictionary    <- Scripts to annotate PostgreSQL tables and fields and │                         create Data Dictionary in Markdown.
+├── data_dictionary    <- Scripts to annonate PostgreSQL tables and fields and │                         create Data Dictionary in Markdown.
 │
 ├── data_loads         <- Scripts to wrangle and load data source to AWS RDS Instance │   └── data           <- Raw Data to be wrangled
 │
 ├── dockless_queries   <- Scripts to provide data validation feedback to DDOT │                          regarding quality of dockless data provided.
 │
-├── machine_learning   <- Scripts used to build Machine Learning models │   └── visualizations <- Scripts for final ML plots
+├── machine_learning   <- Scripts used to build Machine Learning models │
-│
 ├── maps               <- Scripts used to build Altair Chloropeths of Dockless and CaBi Trip by ANC │